What is the difference between AI and Gen AI?

 Machine Learning: A Core Component

-A substantial portion of AI’s prowess lies in machine learning algorithms.
+A substantial portion of AI’s prowess lies in machine learning solutions.
 These algorithms, using training data, are trained to recognize patterns and make data-driven decisions.
 Techniques like logistic regression analysis and support vector machines are integral in this sphere, allowing AI to learn from and adapt to new data.
 The use of labeled data in supervised learning scenarios is a classic example, where AI is trained to identify and categorize data based on predefined labels.

 Neural Networks: Advanced Pattern Recognition